-"I fear, (replied this eminent Painter to the question of Vargas, I should never equal the extreme delicacy which distinguishes the pencils of Corregio, Parmegiano, and Raphael: and even though I should be successful enough to equal them, I should always rank below them, because I should be only accounted their imitator.
+"I fear, (replied this eminent Painter to the question of Vargas) I should never equal the extreme delicacy which distinguishes the pencils of Correggio, Parmegiano, and Raphael: and even though I should be successful enough to equal them, I should always rank below them, because I should be only accounted their imitator.
 In a word, ambition, which always attends the fine arts, has induced me to choose a way entirely new, in which I might make myself famed for something, as the great Masters have done in the route they have followed."

 Antoine Perez, dans la soixante unieme de ses Secondes Lettres.
-This

-This great Artist enjoyed a long life of uninterrupted health, and died during the plague at Venice in 1576, at the uncommon age of ninety-nine.
+This great Artist enjoyed a long life of uninterrupted health, and died during the plague at Venice in 1576 at the uncommon age of ninety-nine.

-NOTE XVII.
-VERSE 282.
+NOTE XVI.
+VERSE 278.

-Soft as Catullus, sweet Corregio play'd] Antonio da Corregio.-Very different accounts are given by different authors of the birth and fortunes of this exquisite Painter.
-His capital pictures were executed about the year 1512, according to Vasari; who relates, in a very affecting manner, the circumstances of his poverty and death.
+Soft as Catullus fweet Corregio played.]
+Antonio da Corregio.- Very different accounts are given by different authors of the birth and fortunes of this exquisite Painter.
+His capital pictures were executed, about the year 1512, according to Vasari, who relates in a very affecting manner, the circumstances of his poverty and death.